 Alert

-As usual during fall drawdown, boat ramp access becomes limited.
+At winter pool, boat ramp access becomes limited.
+Caution is advised while boating during low winter water levels.
+Watch out for obstructions (stumps, roadbeds, etc.) and shallow areas.
 Ramp bottom elevations Sardis Lake Recreation may be higher than posted due to siltation.

 New crappie regulations went into effect on July 24, 2024 on the four Flood Control Reservoirs (Arkabutla, Sardis, Enid, and Grenada) and their spillways.